GeoTecINIT/-nativescript-ieeetmc-journal/README.md

 ## Reproduce online

 Click the “Binder” button below to open an interactive editing environment with all required software installed on [MyBinder.org](https://mybinder.org/).
-It uses the current version of the branch `master` in the repository, but you can also enter the Zenodo DOI (see above) in the MyBinder user interface to open a preserved release version.
+It uses the current version of the branch `main` in the repository, but you can also enter the Zenodo DOI (see above) in the MyBinder user interface to open a preserved release version.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/GeoTecINIT/nativescript-ieeetmc-journal/main?urlpath=rstudio)

 You can start RStudio for the analysis via “New \> RStudio”.
-You can navigate to the R Markdown notebook file (see [list of files below](#files-in-this-repository)) to inspect and reproduce the table and figure as described in [Reproduce analysis](#reproduce-analysis), except that local installation of required packages is not required.
+You can navigate to the R Markdown notebook file (see [list of files below](#files-in-this-repository)) to inspect the code and reproduce (“Knit \> Knit to HTML”) the table and figure as described in [Reproduce analysis](#reproduce-analysis), except that local installation of required packages is not required.

 ## Reproduce analysis

+Open the R Markdown file (`ntd-experiment1.Rmd`) with RStudio.
+Then select “Knit > Knit to HTML” to render the web page.
+If you have errors rendering the HTML page, try running each chunk to locate the problem.
+This analysis does not convert raw datasets into processed data for the analysis - please execute the chunk `merge_datafiles` manually if necessary.

+The R Markdown file does not include code to install required packages.
+Run the code in the file `install.R` to install all dependencies.

 ## Reproduce locally with Docker

 ## Files in this repository